project-rootbox/project-rootbox.github.io/source/guide.rst

 To create a box using your factory, you can just run::

-  rootbox box.new -n mybox -v 3.5 -f clang.sh
+  rootbox box.new mybox -f clang.sh

 ``-f`` takes a path to your box factory.
 However, things get fancier than that!